Terraform

 Highlights

 - Terraform Enterprise now supports Stacks, which is an infrastructure orchestration capability that allows you to manage multiple nested modules and environments as a single unit.
 Stacks let you define complex, multi-tier infrastructure deployments, including cross-region and multi-account setups, with automated dependency management and streamlined configuration.
 This release simplifies the management of large-scale environments, ensuring consistent deployments, and reducing the operational overhead of coordinating related infrastructure components.
 Stacks are available when using a pricing model based on resources under management (RUM).
+Refer to this announcement for additional details.

 - Terraform Enterprise now supports SCIM 2.0, which is a standard for automating user provisioning and management, including team membership management and user de-provisioning, directly from your identity provider (IdP).
 Terraform Enterprise administrators can now map IdP groups to Terraform Enterprise teams, which eliminates manual user management and significantly enhances security, compliance, and operational efficiency for large enterprises.
 This release supports Okta and Azure Entra ID.